-This course is designed to meet the needs of students who wish to improve their skills relating to oral and written English, theme organization, reading comprehension, and critical analysis of selected reading materials.
-Required for those found deficient in English.
-A prerequisite and not credited toward degree requirements.
+A course designed to improve skills relating to oral and written English, theme organization, reading comprehension.
+Required in the first year for students found deficient in these skills.
+The 2 credits received for this course are not applicable toward the M.Div. degree.

-Davis First or Second Semester 2 credits
+Davis First or Secod Semester 2 credits